Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/risk_matrix.md

 layout: default
 ---

-# Risk Matrix for a Fictional Bank | Risk Assesments
+# Risk Matrix for a Fictional Bank | Risk Assessments

 In this hands-on activity from the `Google Cybersecurity Professional Certificate`, I simulated being a `security analyst` for a commercial bank's cybersecurity team tasked with evaluating risks in the organization's risk register.
 The job involved assessing various components of security risks using a structured scoring system formatted later as a matrix: